-As part of our responsible tourism philosophy we focus on community based tourism – working directly with local people, rural families and communities – slowly building up relationships with them and providing long term support.
+One aspect of our responsible tourism philosophy is our focus on forming long-term local community partnerships with Mongolian people, rural families, and communities – slowly building up relationships with them and providing long-term support.
 Naraa and Bujee are part of the network of herding families we work with countrywide.
 This is their introduction.

 Although Gorkhi Terelj National Park is within 100km of Ulaanbaatar and (overly) developed for the tourist industry, it remains an area of great alpine scenery.
 The dramatic Mesozoic rock formations are what make Gorkhi-Terelj famous and exploring them provides magnificent views.